caseyrlentz/magento-base-styles-boilerplate/README.md

 Base64 fonts can be added at the bottom of `typography.scss`.
 When possible, use a common `font-family` name at various `weights` instead of a naming convention like: `font-family: 'Example-Bold'`.

+**6. `_imports.scss`

+The contents of `_imports.scss` should be included at the top of every stylesheet that is added to the theme.
+In order to ensure that styles are not duplicated across every stylesheet, only **variables and placeholder selectors** can be used within the contents of `_imports.scss`.